pfbox/happiness/Readme.md

 # Solution Description

 ## 1. General Assumptions
 1.1.
-Django and virtual environment have been set up<br/>
+Virtual environment have been set up and activated<br/>
 1.2.
 Since it's not required for app to be reusable, I built a repo for the whole project - it can be easily cloned and ran locally.<br/>
 1.3.
 API endpoint application "hp" is an application withing the project.<br/>
 1.4.
 Request can be made only for one date.<br/>